National conventions of the Communist Party USA

-The Communist Party USA has held thirty-two official conventions including nomination conventions and conventions held while the party was known as the Workers Party of America, the Workers (Communist) Party of America and the Communist Political Association.
-There were also a number of congresses held by the earlier (though often underground) organizational predecessors of the party, including the Communist Labor Party of America, the United Communist Party and two groups known as the Communist Party of America.
-The Communist Party's 31st National Convention took place in Chicago from June 13 to 15 in 2019.
+The Communist Party USA has held 32 official national conventions, including conventions held while the party was known as the Workers Party of America (1921–1924), the Workers (Communist) Party of America (1925–1928), and the Communist Political Association (1943–1946).
+There were also half a dozen congresses held by the party's organizational predecessors, including the Left Wing Section of the Socialist Party (1919), the competing Communist Labor Party (1919–1921) and Communist Party of America (1919–1921), and the merged (but "underground") Communist Party of America (1921–1923).

-Left-wing conference
+Left Wing Section of the Socialist Party

+In early 1919, the Socialist Party of America (SPA) was splitting between its socialist right and its communist left, known as the Left Wing Section of the Socialist Party.
+In May 1919, the Boston SPA, Cleveland SPA, and Left Wing Section of New York City SPA adopted a resolution calling for a national left-wing conference on June 21, 1919.
+Admittance as "left-wing" was defined as endorsement of the program of the Left Wing Section of NYC SPA.

-A resolution for a national conference of left leaning organizations within the Socialist Party of America had been adopted by the Boston local in May 1919 and endorsed by a number of other locals.
-Admittance as left-wing was defined as endorsement of the left-wing program adopted by the Left Wing Section of Greater New York.
-When the conference met the delegates divided between a group around the periodical The Revolutionary Age that wanted to infiltrate the Socialist Party's convention in Chicago that September and those who wished to create a Communist Party immediately.
+At the conference, the delegates divided into two groups: The majority, formed around the periodical The Revolutionary Age, wanted to take over SPA at the SPA's September convention in Chicago.
+The minority wished to exit the SPA and create a Communist Party immediately.
 The minority withdrew and formed the National Organization Committee for a Communist Party.
 This group was mainly made up of the suspended language federations and the Socialist Party of Michigan.

-The majority formed a national left-wing council and attempted to arrange a take over of the Socialist Party's convention.
-However, by late August the majority decided to forgo this plan and joined with the National Organization Committee to create a new party at a convention in Chicago.
-A minority, led by Ben Gitlow and John Reed split with the majority and attempted to infiltrate the Socialist Party convention alone.
+The Revolutionary Age majority formed the National Council of the Left Wing Section and began organizing for a takeover of the SPA's convention.
+However, by late August, the majority of this group decided to abandon this plan and merge into the National Organization Committee to create a new party at a convention in Chicago.
+A minority, led by Ben Gitlow and John Reed, split with the majority and attempted to infiltrate the Socialist Party convention alone.